Fire and rescue services

 You'll need to purchase a tourist card at the airport.
 This permits you to visit Guatemala for up to 90 days.

-Guatemala is a member country to the Central American Border Control Agreement (CA-4), along with:
+Guatemala is a member country of the Central American Border Control Agreement (CA-4), along with:

 With a CA-4 tourist visa, you can travel freely by land between member countries within the 90-day period.

-Your tourist card is dated from the first point of entry in any member country.
+Your tourist card is dated from the first entry into any member country.

 You can apply to extend the CA-4 visa before it expires at the local immigration office.